Libya: First Libyan Civil War and the fall of Gaddafi (2011)

-In the weeks that followed, US American forces were in the forefront of NATO operations against Libya.
+In the weeks that followed, U.S. American forces were in the forefront of NATO operations against Libya.
 More than 8,000 US personnel in warships and aircraft were deployed in the area.
 At least 3,000 targets were struck in 14,202 strike sorties, 716 of them in Tripoli and 492 in Brega.
-The US air offensive included flights of B-2 Stealth bombers, each bomber armed with sixteen 2000-pound bombs, flying out of and returning to their base in Missouri in the continental United States.
+The U.S. air offensive included flights of B-2 stealth bombers, each bomber armed with sixteen 2000-pound bombs, flying out of and returning to their base in Missouri.
 The support provided by the NATO air forces contributed to the ultimate success of the revolution.
 By 22 August 2011, rebel fighters had entered Tripoli and occupied Green Square, which they renamed Martyrs' Square in honour of those killed since 17 February 2011.
 On 20 October 2011, the last heavy fighting of the uprising came to an end in the city of Sirte.
 The Battle of Sirte was both the last decisive battle and the last one in general of the First Libyan Civil War where Gaddafi was captured and killed by NATO-backed forces on 20 October 2011.
 Sirte was the last Gaddafi loyalist stronghold and his place of birth.
 The defeat of loyalist forces was celebrated on 23 October 2011, three days after the fall of Sirte.
 At least 30,000 Libyans died in the civil war.
 In addition, the National Transitional Council estimated 50,000 wounded.